Scott Bradley (racing driver)

-Scott Bradley (born October 14, 1976, in Mountain View, California) is a former American racing driver.
+Scott Bradley (born October 14, 1976, in Mountain View, California) is an American former racing driver.
 Bradley won the 2001 Star Mazda championship.
 Bradley also competed in USF2000, American Le Mans Series among other series.

 Racing career

 Scott Bradley began racing go-karts with the IKF in 1990 at the age of fourteen.
-In 1993 Bradley made his single seater debut.
-After completing the Skip Barber Racing School he raced in the Skip Barber Racing School Formula Ford before moving into Formula Continental.
-For 1995 Bradley stepped up to the professional USF2000.
+In 1993, Bradley made his single seater debut.
+After completing the Skip Barber Racing School, he raced in the Skip Barber Racing School Formula Ford before moving into Formula Continental.
+For 1995, Bradley stepped up to the professional USF2000.
 He scored a pole position at Watkins Glen International but failed to finish the race.
 His best race result was an eighth place at Mid-Ohio Sports Car Course.
-The following, joining DSTP Motorsports, year he improved his best result to seventh, at Richmond International Raceway.
+The following year, Bradley moved to DSTP Motorsports, where he improved his best result to seventh, at Richmond International Raceway.
 In October 1996 Bradley tested a Formula Renault car for Redgrave Racing.
-Despite impressing several teams he failed to put together a budget for the 1997 season leaving him without a drive.
+Despite impressing several teams, he failed to put together a budget for the 1997 season leaving him without a drive.

-In 1998 Bradley returned to the racing track running selected SCCA Formula Continental races.
-In 1999 Bradley ran a partial Formula Dodge Western Race Series schedule.
+In 1998, Bradley returned to the racing track running selected SCCA Formula Continental races.
+In 1999, Bradley ran a partial Formula Dodge Western Race Series schedule.
 Bradley finished on the podium twice, at Willow Springs Raceway and Las Vegas Motor Speedway.
 Bradley ran full-time in the Star Mazda series in 2000.
-Racing with World Speed Motorsports he scored his first podium at Sonoma Raceway.
+Racing with World Speed Motorsports, he scored his first podium at Sonoma Raceway.
 He finished fourth in his inaugural championship.
 He returned to the series in 2001.
 Bradley won races at Texas Motor Speedway and Mazda Raceway Laguna Seca.
 He secured the championship over Marc De Vellis with a two-point advantage.

-He continued with Mazda the following years in the SPEED World Challenge Touring Car division.
-Racing a Mazda Protege he scored one pole position in 2002.
-In 2005 he raced a Mazda 6 in the class without major results.
+Bradley continued with Mazda the following years in the SPEED World Challenge Touring Car division.
+Racing a Mazda Protege, he scored one pole position in 2002.
+In 2005, he raced a Mazda 6 in the class without major results.
 In the American Le Mans Series Bradley joined Essex Racing.
 With teammate Jason Workman the team scored two podium finished, at the 2003 Grand Prix Americas and 2003 Monterey Sports Car Championships.

-Failing to secure a full-time race seat he ended his professional racing career.
-In 2005 Bradley joined the Star Race Cars as Sales and Marketing Manager.
+Failing to secure a full-time race seat, Bradley ended his professional racing career.
+In 2005, he joined the Star Race Cars as Sales and Marketing Manager.